British Columbia Finnish War Veterans

 Markus Haukka email@example.com

 The Finnish Canadian Rest Home Association is a non-profit society which was founded in 1958 by a group of civic-minded Finnish Canadians.
 They saw a need in the community to establish and operate not only residential care facilities for persons in need of such care but also low rental housing for senior citizens while creating an environment to satisfy the cultural and social needs of people with Finnish and Estonian ancestry.
-Today, the Finnish Canadian Rest Home Association operates two highly-regarded residential care facilities in Metro Vancouver, the Finnish Manor in Burnaby and the Finnish Home in Vancouver as well as low rental housing on both sites.
+Today, the Finnish Canadian Rest Home Association operates one highly-regarded residential care facility, the Finnish Home in Vancouver as well as low rental housing on site.

 Finnish Heritage Society